gabdube/easy-signed-distance-field/readme.md

 sdf::sdf_render_to_file("test_outputs/font_a_render.png", render_scale, 0.5, 0.02, &a_glyph_sdf).unwrap();
 ```

-Uploading a sdf to an webgl texture
+Uploading a sdf to a webgl texture

 ```rust
 use std::fs;